fleetdm/fleet/handbook/business-operations/README.md

 ## Compensation changes
 Fleet's founders [evaluate and update compensation decisions yearly](#workiversaries), shortly after the anniversary of a team member's start date.

+Compensation at Fleet is determined by benchmarking (we use [Pave](https://pave.com)) with role, experience, location, and performance.
+Annual raises are not guaranteed, particularly when compensation is already strong relative to benchmarks.

 ## CEO handbook
 The [CEO handbook](./ceo-handbook.md) details processes specific to Mike McNeil, CEO of Fleet.